 Renovating for Resale

 Renovations do not have to be extensive or expensive to earn a high rate of return.
 In fact, one of the cheapest and simplest improvements yields one of the highest paybacks.
-According to a study (1999 Renovations and Home Value Survey) by the Appraisal Institute of Canada (AIC), a fresh coat of paint on interior walls returns an average 73 percent payback.
+According to a study (1999 Renovations and Home Value Survey) by the Appraisal Institute of Canada (AIC), a fresh coat of paint on interior walls returns an average of 73 percent payback.
 So, a $1,500 paint job could be expected to increase a home’s selling price by $2,625 (a $1,125 profit).

 To maximize salability ensure that your new décor is modern and tasteful.
-Choose shades of white and tame versions of popular colours.
+Choose shades of white and tame versions of popular colors.
 Steer away from too many personal touches and custom work if you plan to re-sell.
 It is unlikely that your investment will be recouped and it may prevent the quick sale of your home.
-Also, try to keep renovations in harmony with the fashion of your neighbourhood.
+Also, try to keep renovations in harmony with the fashion of your neighborhood.

 * Interior painting and décor – 73%

 * Exterior paint – 65%

 * Main floor family room addition – 51%